A Pretty Penny

 We entered into the master bedroom.
 The curtains were drawn and lying in the centre of an emperor sized bed was a figure wrapped in thick rope.
 I couldn’t see her face but I knew immediately that it was Chloe.
 I knew that hair.
 That dyed jet black hair that lay still against the white sheets.

-‘What the fuck,’ whispered Jimmy, as he took in the sight.
-‘Don’t fucking move,’ he hissed at J.B and the bodyguard.
-He approached the bed.
+Jimmy approached the bed.
 ‘Chlo?’.
-But there was no response.
+There was no response.
 ‘Chlo?’
 Jimmy repeated.
 Still no response.
 He gently adjusted her head so he could see her face.
 The expression on his face relayed bad news.
 He then placed two fingers against her jugular and felt for a pulse.
 After a long and anxious silence, Jimmy stood, a face of rage and seemingly growing in stature, he marched towards J.B, grabbing him by the lapels of his dressing gown.

 ‘What the fuck have you done to her?!’
 Jimmy hissed, shoving his gun under J.B’s chin.